keyou/netsnoop/README.md

 #### Windows

-In windows system you should install mingw or msys2 first, then run `make ARCH=WIN32`.
+In windows system you should install mingw or msys2 first, then run `make`.